nyu-cds/courses/syllabus/programming-syllabus.md

 #### Text Books

-The following texts are required for the course:
+There is no primary textbook for the course.
+The following texts provide very useful information:

 * Learning Python, 5th Edition by Mark Lutz, O'Reilly Media, 2013.
 ISBN 978-1-4493-5573-9
 * Python for Data Analysis: Data Wrangling with Pandas, NumPy, and IPython by Wes McKinny, O'Reilly Media, 2012.
 ISBN 978-1-4493-1979-3